Hang these cute homemade Bath Bomb Ornaments in your Christmas tree. Or surprise your guests with the perfect little DIY stocking stuffer!

-Happy Holidays natural beauties! 🎅 Now that your Christmas tree is looking sharp and all of your Holiday decorations are up, I have a quick tutorial to add the finishing touch to your Christmas decor.
-Hang these cute Bath Bomb ornaments in your tree or around the house to surprise your guests when they arrive for your Holiday party!
+Happy Holidays natural beauties!
+Now that your Christmas tree is looking sharp and all of your Holiday decorations are up, I have a quick tutorial to add the finishing touch to your Christmas decor.

 As a base I used a classic bath bomb recipe with Epsom salt.
-The clear plastic crafting ornaments are both used to shape the bath bombs and as packaging.
+These clear plastic craft ornaments are both used to shape the bath bombs and as packaging.
 With a little bit of paint and some glitter paper you can really transform these cute bath bomb ornaments into anything you want!

 Depending on the size of your molds, this recipe makes about 2 medium sized bath bombs.